Of the following sentences, which sounds better?

 In passive voice: Our applesauce will be loved by your kids.

-Instead, try the active voice: Your kids will love our applesauce!
+Instead, try using the active voice in marketing: Your kids will love our applesauce!

 Example: That repair job was done by our newest employee.